-A: Efforts to control Distribution Channels of Consumer Goods special authorization by MINCOMMERCE in May 2014 for the importation of 85,000 tonnes of sugar to supplement the 120,000 tonnes produced locally;
+A: Efforts to control Distribution Channels of Consumer Goods

-491- During 2014, the Government continued to work towards the facilitation of supplies to the people and to clean up distribution channels for consumer goods.

-492- Market supply consisted in making available consumer goods like food and manufactured goods.
-To achieve this purpose, the following actions were taken:
+- 491- During 2014, the Government continued to work towards the facilitation of supplies to the people and to clean up distribution channels for consumer goods. - 492- Market supply consisted in making available consumer goods like food and manufactured goods.
+To achieve this purpose, the following actions were taken: - special authorization by MINCOMMERCE in May 2014 for the importation of 85,000 tonnes of sugar to supplement the 120,000 tonnes produced locally;

-About 2.75 Euros About 1.98 Euros
+INJUSTICE Report by the Ministry of Justice of

-- authorization by MINCOMMERCE for the import of palm oil to overcome the local production deficit of this foodstuff; - setting up of a monitoring committee to facilitate the docking of ships transporting consumer goods; and - increasing the storage capacity of over 100,000 tonnes of fisheries products, including fish.

-493- The consolidation of the distribution channels of mass-marketed products was done through increased promotional or direct sales to consumers at prices approved by the Central and Deconcentrated Services of the Ministry of Trade and the setting up of 20 additional periodic markets.
-Awareness campaigns conducted with vendors in the markets also aimed at curbing rising prices, thus contributing to their stabilization.

-494- Several promotional rice sales, for example, in collaboration with the Rice Farming Modernization Company, (SEMRY), Yagoua and the Upper Noun Valley Development Authority (UNVDA), were organised at the initiative of the Ministry of Trade, mainly in Yaounde and Douala.
+- authorization by MINCOMMERCE for the import of palm oil to overcome the local production deficit of this foodstuff; - setting up of a monitoring committee to facilitate the docking of ships transporting consumer goods; and - increasing the storage capacity of over 100,000 tonnes of fisheries products, including fish. - 493- The consolidation of the distribution channels of mass-marketed products was done through increased promotional or direct sales to consumers at prices approved by the Central and Deconcentrated Services of the Ministry of Trade and the setting up of 20 additional periodic markets.
+Awareness campaigns conducted with vendors in the markets also aimed at curbing rising prices, thus contributing to their stabilization. - 494- Several promotional rice sales, for example, in collaboration with the Rice Farming Modernization Company, (SEMRY), Yagoua and the Upper Noun Valley Development Authority (UNVDA), were organised at the initiative of the Ministry of Trade, mainly in Yaounde and Douala.
 At the same time, promotional campaigns of vegetable oils and by-products of local origin were also organized.
-Through these transactions, approximately 46,375 litres of refined oil, 3,085 tonnes of soap and 11,710 tomato bags were sold directly to consumers.

-495- The promotion also targeted local products with the organization of the National Days for the Promotion of Consumption of Products from Promising Sectors.
+Through these transactions, approximately 46,375 litres of refined oil, 3,085 tonnes of soap and 11,710 tomato bags were sold directly to consumers. - 495- The promotion also targeted local products with the organization of the National Days for the Promotion of Consumption of Products from Promising Sectors.
 Thus, the 2nd edition of "FESTICAFE"; the coffee promotional days, took place from 29 to 31 May 2014, while the 3rd edition of the International Cocoa Festival (FESTICACAO) took place from 10 to 14 December 2014 with an exhibition on the cocoa value chain.
 The 3rd edition of the Nde Gastronomic Fair, otherwise known as NDE'LICES, held from 13 to 31 December 2014 at Bangangte.
-An exhibition on Cameroonian food and the golden fork competition were organized.

-496- All these actions that reflect a genuine desire to promote massmarketed products portray efforts made by the Essential Goods Supply Regulation Agency (MIRAP).
-The basis of the activity consisted in the organization of proximity markets after the payment of salaries.
-Thanks to the appeal to agro-producers, fishmongers and other companies, Periodic Model Markets and Roving Markets were set up with the aim of streamlining the channels for the marketing of products by discouraging speculators.
-Through these markets, food security was consolidated by the marketing of agropastoral products at good prices,that provide consumers with supplies at affordable costs.
+An exhibition on Cameroonian food and the golden fork competition were organized. - 496- All these actions that reflect a genuine desire to promote mass-marketed products portray efforts made by the Essential Goods Supply Regulation Agency (MIRAP).
+The basis of the activity consisted in the organization of proximity markets after the payment of salaries.262 Thanks to the appeal to agro-producers, fishmongers and other companies, Periodic Model Markets263 and Roving Markets264 were set up with the aim of streamlining the channels for the marketing of products by discouraging speculators.
+Through these markets, food security was consolidated by the marketing of agropastoral products at good prices,265that provide consumers with supplies at affordable costs.